 On June 9, 2017, the US EPA finalized the Dental Effluent Guidelines.
 These guidelines require facilities to install and maintain an amalgam separator, which removes mercury-containing amalgam from the wastewater process prior to discharge to the sanitary sewer.

-In accordance with this EPA ruling, EBMUD requires dental facilities to complete a one-time Dental Facility Compliance Report, available below.
+In accordance with this EPA ruling, EBMUD requires dental facilities to complete a one-time Dental Facility Compliance Report due no later than July 14, 2020.
+The Dental Facility Compliance Report is available below.

 Studies have shown that about one third of the mercury discharged to EBMUD's wastewater treatment plant is from dental practices.
 EBMUD works with dental facilities to remove mercury-containing amalgam from wastewater discharges.